 Keelie Averill’s daughter Daisie-Rae was 2 years old when she fell ill at the hotel after eating from the buffet and was rushed by ambulance to hospital.
 She sustained severe kidney damage after being diagnosed with Haemolytic Urameic Syndrome (HUS) - a rare kidney infection caused by bug E.Coli.

 Following a blood transfusion, her condition deteriorated after being given a 50% survival rate and she was rushed by air ambulance to another hospital in Cairo.
 But after dialysis failed, she was then flown back to the UK to a London children's hospital, where she spent a further three weeks recuperating with dialysis and a further blood transfusion.

 She sustained acute kidney failure from the infection and now has to take daily iron supplements and undergo regular check-ups to monitor her kidney function.
 Mum Keelie has been advised by doctors that they don't know how badly her daughter's kidneys are damaged and that she will need regular check-ups into her teenage years.

 Following her daughter’s illness, Ms Averill reported the incident to TUI but she was not satisfied with the tour operator’s response.
 She believes she was fobbed off with a standard reply, and that TUI was unhelpful when she tried to gain documentation to assist an insurance claim.

-She therefore contacted Simpson Millar’s Holiday Claims Lawyers to help her claim compensation.
+Keelie then contacted Simpson Millar’s Holiday Claims Lawyers to help her claim compensation.